ToshioCP/Gtk4-tutorial/gfm/sec2.md

 - Linux operating system.
 For example, Ubuntu 20.10 or 20.04LTS.
 Other distributions might be OK.
 - Packages for development such as gcc, meson, ninja, git, wget and so on.
-- Dev packages necessary for each software below.
+- Dev package is necessary for each software below.

 ### Installation target